luciarebolino/AALU_Map-Points-to-Tiles/README.md

 - During installation, check "Add Python 3.x to PATH".
 - Follow installation prompts.

+#### errors:
+If you get any errors it's likely you miss the dependencies run the code below in your Terminal inside Visual Studio Code: pip install requests moviepy

 ## HOW TO GET DATA:

 ### OpenStreetMap (OSM)